Jaridd joined the Lab in….

 Dr. Hershey has a PhD in neuropsychology and postdoctoral training in neuroimaging.
-Her lab has been supported by NIH and foundations for the past 20 years.
-In addition to her science, she is Lab Chief for the Neuroimaging Labs in the Mallinckrodt Institute of Radiology at WUSM, Co-Director of the Neuroscience PhD Program and past president of the Academic Women’s Network at WUSM.
+Her lab has been supported by NIH and foundations for the past 25 years.
+In addition to her science, she is Director of the Neuroimaging Labs in the Mallinckrodt Institute of Radiology at WUSM, Co-Director of the Neuroscience PhD Program and past president of the Academic Women’s Network at WUSM.
 She has mentored numerous undergraduate, graduate and medical students, postdocs and junior faculty in clinical neuroscience fields, and co-directed a Peer Mentoring Program at WUSM for several years.
+Click here for biosketch

 Heather began working within the NIL in 2000.
 She has been a statistical data analyst in the Hershey Lab since 2008.
 Her work consists primarily of neuroimaging data acquisition and analysis, and its oversight.

 Alana McMichael, MA, MRSO, Clinical Research Coordinator II